kf1375/Simple_Gesture_Detection/README.md

 |__ __ __ __ __ __ __  __ __ X
 ```
 ### Note:
+- Assume:
+    - rotation around X is Roll
+    - rotation around Y is Pitch
+    - rotation around Z is Yaw
+    - CCW Rotation is posiive

 - Rotational Center is the position on the pen that we grab from there.
   - C = [whatever X, whatever Y, h]

 - To have displacement in Y, we should rotate around X and to have displacement
 in X, we should rotate around Y.